 Open your breaker box and visually inspect each breaker.
 Under normal conditions, each should be flipped to the “on” position.
 Check for any breaker in the center position – this indicates that the breaker was tripped.

-Flip the tripped break to the "Off" position, then back to "On".
+Flip the tripped breaker to the "Off" position, then back to "On".
 Return to the affected outlets to verify power has been restored.

 Please note, you should never attempt to alter or remove any element of your breaker box or outlets.
 If you still have issues getting power to your outlets or lights, contact your maintenance staff and let them handle it.